neontribe/untangled/README.md

 # Untangled
 To build 'hugo' will need to be available in $PATH

-Create local folder for exeutables and update the $PATH variable
+Create local folder for executable and update the $PATH variable

 `mkdir -p ${HOME}/bin`